RishirP/TTS-DemoCopy/Polly.md

 'The challenge is that Amazon gives you the byte position, not the character position, of the word' - From [TTS amazon polly](https://github.com/smch/tts/blob/master/amazon-polly/index.html) from user @smch

 ### Once you have full functionality
+*At the moment you have the polly speech request being sent to aws and it responds with a url which gives you the data about highlighting.
+The issue now is that you cannot have two file outputs for one request, and calling two would be too expensive, one possible solution is calling a request for each question to output as an mp3 and store in a s3 bucket instead.
+Store the mp3 in a bucket which will be requested
 - How to upload audio recording using amazon polly to Amazon S3 [Here](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/polly/general-examples/src/polly_synthesize_to_s3.js)

 #### Questions and concerns